samadeusfp/PRETSA/README.md

 ```
 python calculateAnnotationError.py <dictName>
 ```
+# PRETSA*/BF-PRETSA
+Furthermore this repository contains the implementation of improved versions of the PRETSA-algorithm currently under reviews as a journal extension.
+These algorithms are namely:
+- PRETSA* -> An algorithm that guarantees optimal event log sanitazation through application of A*-search
+- BF-PRETSA -> An algorithm using best-first search

 ## How to contact us
 PRETSA was developed at the Process-driven Architecture group of Humboldt-Universität zu Berlin.
 If you want to contact us, just send us a mail at: fahrenks || hu-berlin.de